Menu

 Writer: Dudley Nichols, Charles Nordhoff, James Norman Hall, Oliver H.P.
 Garrett

-Keywords south seas, based on novel or book, hurricane, honeymoon, tahiti, prison escape, shark, tropical island, racial prejudice, south sea island, told in flashback, disaster movie, colonial era, schooner
+Keywords south seas, based on novel or book, hurricane, honeymoon, freedom, tahiti, prison escape, jail, black and white, wedding, accidental death, shark, tropical island, racial prejudice, white man's burden, south sea island, told in flashback, ethical dilemma, marital discord, disaster movie, colonial era, missionary priest, schooner, tribal people, fidelity, primitive civilization, law and order, polynesians, colonial justice, french criminal code, missionary doctor, sadistic guard

 Box Office Revenue: $0